Software Eng Career

 The job market was a lot tougher than I thought.
 Turns out a lot of companies don't really care about your degree, but more about side projects and willingness to learn.
 This was long before AI too.
 I made an excel sheet of all the companies I applied for.
 I'm pretty sure it went past 200 over the span of a few months.
 For some people those were rookie numbers.

 I've had good bosses my whole career.
 In terms of managerial style, they're all quite similar under the hood.
 Some appear more laid-back and casual than others.
+The common goal was getting work done, and keeing the team moving.

 I enjoy Agile ways of working more than freeballing development tasks.
 I definitely thought Agile was a waste of everyones time, but now that we lack it in my current workplace I can see the benefits much clearer.
 I can't say which type is better.
 They're all good in their own ways.